shajiakhan/lab-docs/tasks/openstack/launch-kali-instance.md

 You should have already:

-1. [Created a network, a subnet](create-network.md) within that network, and a [router](create-router.md) connected to that network (in most use cases) which also connects to an external network
+1. [Created a network, and a subnet](create-network.md) within that network.
+You cannot launch an instance without first creating a network to launch the instance on.
 2. Created a [Key Pair](create-key-pair.md)
 3. Configured a security group for this instance as needed unless the default security group works for your use case